Tonganosaurus: History of discovery

 In 2007, the Chengdu University of Technology Museum based on information gathered from citizen scientists, searched for dinosaurs in Tongan Town, Huili County, Sichuan Province.
 They found the fossils of Tonganosaurus in the middle of the lower part of the Yimen Formation, whose age is estimated on 184.5 Ma.
 The fossils included about 20 vertebrae, a complete right shoulder blade and right forelimb, a distal left humerus, intact left and right ischia, a left femur, and complete right hind limb, and more than 10 scattered cervical vertebrae, ribs, tibia and claw bones.
 The fossils were collected in the same general area and were proportional, so they were believed to belong to the same animal.
 Being the first representative of the family Mamenchisauridae implies a high diversity of sauropods in the late Early Jurassic.
 The specimen was kept at Chengdu University of Technology Museum, with the number MCDUT 14454.

 Paleoenvironment

-Tonganosaurus holotype comes from the Upper section of the Yimen Formation, being associated with Brontopodus tracks with also Mamenchisaurid resemblance, that maybe where make by this taxon.
-This layers are also filled with Ostracodans (Darwinula), Stoneworts, Bivalves (Utschamiella and Sibireconcha) and Conchostracans.
+Tonganosaurus holotype comes from the Upper section of the Yimen Formation, being associated with Brontopodus tracks with also Mamenchisaurid resemblance, that maybe were made by this taxon.
+These layers are also filled with Ostracodans (Darwinula), Stoneworts, Bivalves (Utschamiella and Sibireconcha) and Conchostracans.
 The Stonewort assemblage is dominated by the genus Aclistochara (A. nuguishanensis, A. yunnanensis) associated with elements of Porochara and sporadic individuals of Stenochara, suggesting shallow-deep lake and flood environments.
 Apart from Tonganosaurus, Sauropodomorph remains where uncovered, likely similar to Yunnanosaurus of the same age.